 - does not do what it is supposed to

 - are unsafe

-- breaks down before it would reasonably be expected to.
+- break down before it is reasonably expected to.

 Returning products for repair

 It is your responsibility (as the consumer) to return goods to the supplier.
-Products don’t need to be in their original packaging to be returned.
+You don't have to return products in their original packaging.

 If you are not able to take the products to the supplier in person, and the supplier does not have a complimentary pick up or return policy, you may have to return them by post or another delivery service.
 Postage costs may be recovered if the returned products are found to have a fault.